VCCE/VCC/docs/UserGuide.md

    src="images/ugima8.jpeg" alt="UG Image 8"></img></p>
 <h4 align=center>Joysticks Tab</h4>
 **Joysticks** contains controls for using the mouse or keyboard as Coco joysticks.
-There are two panels for settings, one for the Left Joystick and one for the Right Joystick as follows:.
+There are two panels for settings, one for the Left Joystick and one for the Right Joystick as follows:

   - **Audio** - Disabled.
 In the future, this is hoped to be used as on the real Color Computer 3 as an *audio* *input* for recording